RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/hipeigen.rst

 Build and Run hipeigen direct tests
 *************************************
 To build the direct tests for hipeigen:
 ::
   cd build_dir
   make check -j $(nproc)

-All direct tests should pass with ROCm1.8
+Note: All direct tests should pass with ROCm1.8